 Special Educational Needs and Disability

-The term ‘Special Educational Needs’ is used to describe learning difficulties or disabilities that make it harder for children to learn than most children of the same age.
+The term ‘Special Educational Needs’ is used to describe learning needs or disabilities that make it harder for children to learn than most children of the same age.
 Children with Special educational needs and/or disabilities (SEND) are likely to need extra or different help from that given to other children their age.
 This help is known as special educational provision.

 At Steyning C of E Primary, we believe that every child should be able to take part in all activities on offer, enjoy the same experiences and use the same facilities.
 We are proud to be a truly inclusive school.
 We strive to support all children to enable them to achieve.
 We acknowledge the individual needs of our children and employ strategies to meet these needs.
 For some children there are occasions when further additional support may be needed to help them achieve their potential and special educational provision may be necessary.

 In this area of our website, you will find information regarding SEND in Steyning C of E Primary School.
 Please see the SSC area of our website for information about our Special Support Centre.

 Our SEND Policy explains in detail how we will support and make provision for children with special educational needs (SEND).
 It explains the roles and responsibilities of everyone involved in providing for children with SEND.